 Ancient Olympic Games

 The first Olympic Games were organized in Olympia, in 778 BCE.
-These legendary sport competitions are named after the ancient town, and were dedicated to Zeus.
+These legendary sports competitions are named after the ancient town and were dedicated to Zeus.

 The Olympic Games was one of the four Panhellenic Games held in ancient Greece.
 The other three competitions were: